shashanksingh/url_shortner/README.md

 3. Production/Dev split
 4. connect to config server and save config in consul
 5. Sharding on mysql database
+6. Use ""wait for service to use docker compsoe for full architecture generation
+7. Use Alembic to generate schema instead of hardcoded one

 # DB performance
 Do load tests result